 When the Superintendent declares an emergency or the Superintendent is notified by the County Emergency Director or other authority that an emergency/disaster exists, (s)he will begin implementing the District’s emergency plan.
 The degree of the emergency and subsequent actions will be determined based upon information supplied by the Building Administrator of the affected building, County Emergency Coordinator, Civil Defense Officials and other authorities.

 The District’s emergency management plan can be found on the District website HERE.
-On June 7, 2021 the Board of Education had a public hearing at 6:45 PM to review the DRAFT District Safety Plan.
-The public comment period for this plan ran through July 6, 2021 when the Board reviewed the final draft for approval.
+On May 23, 2022 the Board of Education had a public hearing to review the DRAFT District Safety Plan.
+The public comment period for this plan ran through June 22, 2022 when the Board reviewed the final draft for approval. it was approved on June 27, 2022.

 Below are links to information on school safety as well as information on how the District will communicate with the community during an emergency.
 We encourage you to become familiar with this information so that you will know what to expect, should a crisis occur in a school or district-wide.